Benjamin Span/Spanne Family

 d.

 There are several Spann families who come to the colonies.
 There is a strain from England and this one from Ireland.
 It is conceivable that they are related to one another at some point.
 This particular strain is the original research of Joe Spann who is in the process of writing a book on the Spann families.
 He has completed the first three chapters.
 According to his research, Rev. Benjamin Spann was a graduate of Trinity College, Dublin, Ireland.
-A couple of his sons, including Capt.
+This is confirmed in records I discovered in Ireland. (see 1704) A couple of his sons, including Capt.
 John Spann, attended the college.
-Apparently John Spann didn't complete his studies which may have cause a split with his father.
+Apparently John Spann didn't complete his studies which may have cause a split with his father and perhaps an emigration from Ireland.

 1674, May 16 - Benjamin Span(Spanne) is listed as an alumni of Trinity College in Dublin who entered the school at age 17.
 The following statement gives his birth place as Bromborough, Cheshire and his father being Richard Span, "a private gentleman" and